ksetagit/groupproject/README.md

 # Git Group Project

 ## Idea of the project
-Documentation of the KSETA Doktorandenworkshop, consisting mostly of Markdown documents.
+The topic of this example project is the Documentation of the KSETA Doktorandenworkshop, consisting mostly of Markdown documents.

 Contents:
 - Groupname.md